|Credit Building Rating:||3.8 / 5|

 $300 to $10,000

 $200 to $2,500 (based on deposit)

 |Other things to know||Other things to know||Other things to know|

 The Petal 2 Visa card also charges no annual fee and starts you off earning 1% cash back.
-You can then boost this rate to up to 1.5% back with on-time payments, offering good incentive for building responsible financial habits.
+You can then boost this rate to up to 1.5% back with on-time payments, offering a good incentive for building responsible financial habits.
 This means it could beat out the Jasper card in terms of rewards, even without successful referrals.
 You may also qualify for a credit limit of up to $10,000 and the card reports to all three credit bureaus.

 Another good option for cardholders with fair or average credit, the QuicksilverOne offers a flat 1.5% cash back rate on every purchase, with no referrals required.
 While the card carries a relatively low annual fee of $39, its solid cash back rate means the fee should be fairly easy to offset.
 Capital One also reviews accounts for higher credit lines after around six months.
 You may even be able to upgrade to a higher-tier Capital One card down the line, like the Capital One Quicksilver Cash Rewards Credit Card.

 If you’re willing to put down money in a deposit, the Discover it Secured Credit Card is hard to beat as a credit-building option.
 The card charges no annual fee, offers 2% cash back at gas stations and restaurants (on up to $1,000 in combined purchases each quarter, then 1%) and Discover will even match all the cash back you earn at the end of your first year.
 The card also offers a good range to choose from when making your security deposit ($200 to $2,500), which will double as your credit limit.
 Even better, Discover gives you a chance to graduate to an unsecured credit line after just seven months of responsible use.

 - Credit-builders hoping for a chance at a high credit limit